tishka04/regional_flex/README.md

 # Regional Flex Optimizer

 A lightweight dispatch model to analyse cross-region flexibility on the French power system.
-It computes the hourly dispatch that minimises both economic and environmental costs.
-Hydro, nuclear, gas, fuel and biofuel units are handled with optional curtailment and storage dynamics.
+It computes the half-hourly flexibility dispatch that minimises both economic and environmental costs.
+Hydro, nuclear, gas, fuel and biofuel units are handled with demand response and storage dynamics.
 The model also optimises inter-regional exchanges with transmission losses.

 The repository contains scripts to run the MILP optimisation, visualise results, and explore them through a Jupyter or Streamlit dashboard.